 - Explicit recognition, in all Aboriginal academic staff hiring, training, and evaluation procedures, of special qualifications and contributions including: development and sharing of Indigenous knowledge and languages; engagement with culturally appropriate research and publication venues; community service; and any other relevant considerations, including lived experiences within Aboriginal communities.

-- Explicit recognition of, and appropriate compensation for, any increased workload that may be taken on by Aboriginal academic staff as a consequence of their community status and/or obligations.2
+- Explicit recognition of, and appropriate compensation for, any increased workload that may be taken on by Aboriginal academic staff as a consequence of their community status and/or obligations.3

 - Appropriate opportunities and support for Aboriginal academic staff to ensure the maintenance of significant ongoing relationships with their home communities, lands and waters.

 - Respect for collegial governance, transparency, and due process with regard to all decision-making concerning Indigenization initiatives.
-Where appropriate, Aboriginal and other academic staff, students, and community members shall be fully consulted on such initiatives.
+Aboriginal and other academic staff, students, and community members should be fully consulted on such initiatives.

 - Maintenance of periodic formal consultations and broad, ongoing, informal communicative relationships between the university or college and interested Aboriginal communities.